ItsHungg/Stringify/README.md

 ### How to download and run the application?
 #### Run through an installer:
 > 1. Install the installer.
-> 2. After the installer was installed, open it.
+> 2. After the installer is installed, open it.
 > 3. Choose the output directory (optional) and press `Install`.
 > 4. Wait for the process to finish and press `Close`.
 > 5. Open the application folder.
 > 6. After you do that, you should see a **`Stringify.exe`** file in that folder.
 > 7. Open that **`Stringify.exe`** file.
-You will see a loading window with a progressbar.
+You will see a loading window with a progress bar.
 > 8. After the initialization is finished, you will see the main application window.
 > 11. Start using it and enjoy! ❤️
 #### Run with a zipped file: